Thendo18/Backend-with-nodejs-express-and-mongodb/README.md

-# Backend-with-nodejs-express-and-mongodb
+# CRUD-app-with-Node-and-MongoDB
-created this backend using nodejs,express and mongodb
+Simple CRUD app with Node, Express, and MongoDB